xioup/sum-type-validation/README.md

 Reports whether a value (bare or wrapped) has or could have the specified tag.
 Like `hasTags` but for a single tag.

 ### `#tag()`
 Reports the tag a wrapped value has or a bare value would be given.
-Like `Shape`, tests a bare value against each case, starting with the **first** and short-circuiting as soon as a match is found.
+Like `Shape`, tests a bare value against each case, starting with the **first case** and short-circuiting as soon as a match is found.
 ```JavaScript
 Shape.tag( wrappedCircle )
 //-> 'Circle'